Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 And so, there I sat in the exit interview — not merely as participant, but as author.
 Architect.
 Curator of institutional memory.

-The P&C Partner nodded solemnly as I spoke, occasionally furrowing her brow in performative concern while mentally converting my every improvised allegation into future HR terminology.
+The P&C Manager nodded solemnly as I spoke, occasionally furrowing her brow in performative concern while mentally converting my every improvised allegation into future HR terminology.

 “Perception of communication difficulties.”